Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems

 This work admits generalizations and applications in many directions.
 First, there is an interesting consequence of these findings that warrants further investigation: in non-equilibrium systems, whether or not a given symmetry is spontaneously broken, may depend on the time-scale over which it is observed.
 Consider the situation of a $p$- and a $d-p-1$-form symmetry with mixed 't Hooft anomaly.
-If we give the $d-p-1$-form symmetry a non-equilibrium 't Hooft anomaly, the strength of the anomaly is characterized by a time-scale $\tau$ in the sense that for frequency $\omega \tau \ll 1$, the current is not conserved, whereas for $\omega\tau \gg 1$, the current appears conserved.
-In this way, the non-equilibrium 't Hooft anomaly clearly exists in the low-frequency regime, meaning that the $p$-form symmetry is unbroken.
-However in the high-frequency regime, the non-equilibrium 't Hooft anomaly is highly suppressed, meaning that the $p$-form symmetry will appear broken.
+If we consider the $d-p-1$-form symmetry to be a non-Stückelberg symmetry, the strength of the non-conservation of the current is characterized by a time-scale $\tau$ in the sense that for frequency $\omega \tau \ll 1$, the current is not conserved, whereas for $\omega\tau \gg 1$, the current appears conserved.
+In this way, non-conservation clearly exists in the low-frequency regime, meaning that the $p$-form symmetry is unbroken.
+However in the high-frequency regime, the non-conservation is highly suppressed, meaning that the $p$-form symmetry will appear broken.
 In this paper, we saw that our quadratic models for electromagnetic systems behave in this way, but it appears to be a more general phenomenon.
-Second, the existing non-equilibrium effective actions for magnetohydrodynamic systems do not account for situations in which there is a build-up of electric charge.
-By exploiting principles of mixed and non-equilibrium 't Hooft anomalies, we were able to construct a quadratic magnetohydrodynamic action that permits large electric charge density, which exponentially decays to zero density.
-Such an effective action may ultimately yield important insights into the nature of plasma instabilities, which are of great importance in fusion reactions.
+Second, the existing non-equilibrium effective actions for magnetohydrodynamic systems do not account for situations in which the matter is weakly charged.
+By exploiting principles of mixed 't Hooft anomalies and non-Stückelberg symmetries, we were able to construct a quadratic magnetohydrodynamic action that permits under-damped waves, characteristic of the small-charge limit.
+Further, the fact that such actions involve electric and magnetic fields directly may ultimately yield important insights into the nature of ABJ anomalies and plasma instabilities, which appear in neutron stars.